top of page

 ★★★★★

-The Tempest was written to show off the theatre technology of Shakespeare’s day, the RSC set out to do the same while keeping the text and performer the focus of the action.
-FRAY Studio used video to build prospero’s magical world out from that point, without turning it into a computer game.
-Painted sky’s rush by, Hockney like corn fields fill the space and aurora borealis gently float by, all with the character of Ariel being rendered live on stage, driven by live motion capture.
+The Tempest was written to show off the theatre technology of Shakespeare’s day, and in this production the RSC set out to show what modern technology can do, while keeping the text and performer the focus of the action.
+FRAY Studio used video to build Prospero’s magical world, pushing at the boundaries of what is possible without making the stage feel like a computer game.
+Painted skies rushed by, Hockney-like corn fields filled the space, aurora borealis gently floated past and, at the centre, the character of Ariel was rendered live on stage, driven by live motion capture.

 Fray Team